prototypefund/iconet-Foundation-funkwhale/docs/installation/debian.rst

         cd /srv

         rm -r funkwhale
-        git clone -b master https://dev.funkwhale.audio/funkwhale/funkwhale funkwhale
+        git clone -b stable https://dev.funkwhale.audio/funkwhale/funkwhale funkwhale
         cd funkwhale

-    The above clone command uses the master branch instead of the default develop branch, as master is stable and more suited for production setups.
+    The above clone command uses the stable branch instead of the default develop branch, as stable is stable and more suited for production setups.

     You'll also need to re-create the folders we make earlier::